sage-code/eve/manual/structure.md

 ```

 **Notes:**
-* symbol ":" after method is mandatory, like for any other declaration,

 * parameters are optional but empty list () is required if there are no parameters,
-* results are optional but => () is required if there are no results.
+* results are optional but symbols => and empty list () is required if there are no results.

 **Method name**
 A method is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
 The methods are doing something, therefore the best names for methods are verbs.